mc3/serverPKI/docs/db.rst

   * cert - the certificate in binary PEM format
   * key - the key in binary PEM format (encrypted, if DB encryption in use)
   * hash - the binascii presentation of the SHA256 hash of the certificate
+  * *certinstance* - reference to cert in Certinstances

 .. index:: Services.name, Services.port, Services.TLSAprefix, services